 - 1. Examinable material on multiple causes of action and multiple parties will consist of the number of claimants and defendants who may be joined as parties to a claim; the general provisions regarding changes of parties; provisions applicable where two or more persons are jointly entitled to a remedy; the procedure for adding and substituting parties; and special provisions about adding or substituting parties after the end of a relevant limitation period.
-The relevant material is addressed in CPR 19.1-19.4; CPR 19.6; the commentary at paragraphs 19.6.1, 19.6.2, 19.6.4 (first two sub-paragraphs to "The application of the Sardinia Sulcis test does not infringe ECHR art.6") and 19.6.5 of Volume 1 of 'Civil Procedure' (the White Book) 2024; and Limitation Act 1980 section 35, at paragraph 8-102 of Volume 2 of 'Civil Procedure' (the White Book) 2024. - 2.
+The relevant material is addressed in CPR 19.1-19.4; CPR 19.6; the commentary at paragraphs 19.6.1, 19.6.2, 19.6.3 (first two sub-paragraphs ending "... if a new party is substituted"), 19.6.4 (first two sub-paragraphs to "The application of the Sardinia Sulcis test does not infringe ECHR art.6") and 19.6.5 (first sub-paragraph ending "... so that the appellant could enforce any finding that she was so liable.") of Volume 1 of 'Civil Procedure' (the White Book) 20242025; and Limitation Act 1980 section 35, at paragraph 8-102 of Volume 2 of 'Civil Procedure' (the White Book) 20242025. - 2.
 Examinable material on counterclaims against the claimant or an additional party will consist of defendant's counterclaim against the claimant; counterclaim against a person other than the claimant; procedure for making any other additional claim; service of claim form; matters relevant to question of whether an additional claim should be separate from the claim; effect of service of an additional claim; cases where the court's permission to make an additional claim is required; applications for permission to issue an additional claim; case management where there is a defence to an additional claim; form of counterclaim; and titles of proceedings where there are additional claims.
-The relevant material is addressed in CPR 20.1-5 and 20.7-10; PD 20 paragraphs 1-5; and Limitation Act 1980 section 35, at paragraph 8-102 of Volume 2 of 'Civil Procedure' (the White Book) 2024. - 3.
+The relevant material is addressed in CPR 20.1-5 and 20.7-10; PD 20 paragraphs 1-5; and Limitation Act 1980 section 35, at paragraph 8-102 of Volume 2 of 'Civil Procedure' (the White Book) 20242025. - 3.
 Examinable material on contribution notices and claims against third parties and fourth parties will consist of defendant's additional claim for contribution or indemnity from another party; procedure for making any other additional claim; service of claim form; matters relevant to question of whether an additional claim should be separate from the claim; effect of service of an additional claim; cases where the court's permission to make an additional claim is required; applications for permission to issue an additional claim; case management where there is a defence to an additional claim; and titles of proceedings where there are additional claims.
-The relevant material is addressed in CPR 20.1-3 and 20.6-10; PD 20 paragraphs 1-3 and 5; and Limitation Act 1980 section 35, at paragraph 8-102 of Volume 2 of 'Civil Procedure' (the White Book) 2024.
+The relevant material is addressed in CPR 20.1-3 and 20.6-10; PD 20 paragraphs 1-3 and 5; and Limitation Act 1980 section 35, at paragraph 8-102 of Volume 2 of 'Civil Procedure' (the White Book) 20242025.